unfoldingWord-dev/Resource-Container/docs/container_types.rst

         |    |-02.mp4
         |    ...
         ...
-        |-front/
-        |-back/
-        ...

 Help (help)
 -----------
 .. note:: This type does not support the :ref:`condensed form <condensed>`.

-A helpful resource to supplement chunks in a book. e.g. notes or questions.
+A helpful resource to supplement chunks in a book e.g. notes or questions, and is structured in the same was as a :ref:`types-book`.
-Currently all help RCs must use the markdown format.
+All help RCs must use the markdown format.

 Each chunk contains one or more helps which correlate to the corresponding chunk in a book RC: